Lakes Summer Summits (2)

 0 places left

-A good day's hiking day taking in several summits, subject to conditions.
-We will agree as a group which routes and summits to do, but the choice is tough: Great Gable, Kirk Fell, Lingmell, Sca Fell, and many more!
+A shorter day's hiking day taking in several summits, subject to conditions.
+We will agree as a group which routes and summits to do, but the choice is great, including a string of summits on the Helvellyn Range.

 This is one of a TRIPLE-HEADER of walks in this part of the Lakes (Friday evening, Saturday, Sunday).
-The Leader will be staying at the National Trust Wasdale Campsite - feel free to join me, or make use of other accommodation (see Friday night event for some options).
-You need to make your own arrangements for accommodation, should you need it.
+The Leader will be staying at Burns Farm Campsite (https://burns-farm.co.uk/accommodation/home/camping/) feel free to join me.

 What to bring

 Water: bring at least two litres in a water bottle, or better still, a hydration bladder